 Therefore, you would be able to load a standard dishwasher with 12 times the list above and a slimline dishwasher with 9 times the items on the list.

 Nowadays, we don’t set the table in the same way; however, the items used by most families would, in some way, be simpler over a couple of days.

 What’s The Price Difference Between A Full Size And Slimline Dishwasher

-The price difference between a full-size dishwasher and slimline dishwasher is mostly the same.
+The price difference between a full-size dishwasher and a slimline dishwasher is mostly the same.

-The example below is of a similar make and model of dishwashers with one being a slimline and the other full-size dishwasher so you can see a comparison of the price
+The example below is of a similar make and model of dishwashers with one being a slimline and the other a full-size dishwasher so you can see a price comparison, Prices given my change

 How Much Water Does A Dishwasher Use